 As a result of our advocacy for hearing-accessible venues, hearing loops were installed in:

-**Made possible, in part, with funding provided by HLAA-CS, and with great cooperation with the El Paso County ADA Coordinator, Rob Hernandez ***Made possible, in part, with funding provided by the Gleneagle Sertoma Organization |
+*Made possible, in part, with major funding provided by Rocky Mountain Sertoma **Made possible, in part, with funding provided by HLAA-CS, and with great cooperation with the El Paso County ADA Coordinator, Rob Hernandez ***Made possible, in part, with funding provided by the Gleneagle Sertoma Organization |

 Personal Hearing Loop Receivers